Ashlalala/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 A: Pardon?

-G:I wonder when are they going to make breast feeding illegal?
+G: I wonder when are they going to make breast feeding illegal?

 A: They’ve tried.